777arc/textbook/content/pulse_shaping.rst

 Other Pulse-Shaping Filters
 ###########################

 Other filters include the Gaussian filter, which has an impulse response resembling a Gaussian function.
 There is also a sinc filter, which is equivalent to the raised-cosine filter when :math:`\beta = 0`.
-The sinc filter is more of an ideal filter, meaning it elimates the frequencies necessary without much of a transition region.
+The sinc filter is more of an ideal filter, meaning it eliminates the frequencies necessary without much of a transition region.

 **********************************
 Roll-Off Factor